OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/working_with_models/debugging/om_command.rst

 om mem
 ############

-The :code:`om mem` command profiles the memory usage of a specified set of functions.
+The :code:`openmdao mem` command profiles the memory usage of a specified set of functions.
 For more detail, see :ref:`Memory Profiling <instbasedmemory>`.

 .. _om-command-trace: